demiremrece/demiremrece/README.md

 ## I'm a Developer, Cat Father and Tennis Lover!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently enjoying Kubernetes & AWS 🤣
 - 👯 I’m open to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play court tennis and football
+- ⚡ Fun fact: I love to play court tennis

 ### Connect with me: